katemayo/js-dc-8/11-express/readme.md

 We invoke the module instantiating a constant `app` which holds all the methods and state we use to write and run our web app.
 The listen method starts the app and specifies the port where the app will listen for requests.

-> How is this similar to Sinatara?
-How is it different?

 When we run the application(`$ node index.js`) we can see in the terminal `app listening on port 4000` The process continues to run occupying the shell process until we hit `ctrl + c` just like pervious servers we have run.
 Let's try going to the local host of that port number.
 In the browser enter
 `http://localhost:4000`.